-Regardless of the outcome of the education decision, all members who were on the Financial Adviser Register (FAR) as at 31st December 2018 and wish to provide personal advice to retail clients post 31 December 2020 are required to complete FASEA’s exam.
-FASEA has published a practice exam case study and questions that can be found on their website and we have been advised that more questions are soon to be released.
+All members who were on the Financial Adviser Register (FAR) as at 31st December 2018 and wish to provide personal advice to retail clients post 31 December 2020 are required to complete FASEA’s exam.
+FASEA has published practice exam questions that can be found on their website.